 Pro tip: On the second Sunday of the month, scoot over to the Rose Bowl stadium for an incredible flea market.

 Los Angeles is less than three hours from the US-Mexico border and right on the coast, which makes it one of the prime cities in the United States to snag some delicious fish tacos.
 Check out the aptly named Best Fish Tacos in Ensenada or Ricky’s Fish Tacos (a food truck) for a real treat.

 Universal Studios is a playground for kids and adults alike.
-The rides and attractions at the Wizarding World of Harry Potter are a huge draw here (whether or not you know the books/movies), but the park is filled with tons of other rides—the WaterWorld ride is great for a hot day, and the park will introduce a Jurassic World ride in summer 2019—as well as opportunities to tour the studio.
+The rides and attractions at the Wizarding World of Harry Potter are a huge draw here (whether or not you know the books/movies), but the park is filled with tons of other rides—the WaterWorld ride is great for a hot day, and the park introduced a Jurassic World ride in 2019—as well as opportunities to tour the studio.

 Pro tip: Get to the park early to beat the crowds (and the afternoon sun).
 Universal Studios is like Disneyland—tourist central—but it’s a delight, especially with kids.

 With sprawling white sand and sparkling azure water, Santa Monica is one of the most beautiful beaches in Los Angeles.
 The pier—full of old carnival rides and restaurants—is a bit of a tourist trap, but still super iconic and fun.